russelljjarvis/Spike2Vec.jl/main.typ

 As an experiment we used a Julia package Emeddings.jl to convert spike train sequences to English words, by iterating over word embedding vectors in large word2vec models, and finding closely matching vectors, such that we could apply a statistical analysis of written english to spike train recordings.

+// the corruption of information caused by STDP in the absence of sleep and resistance to the degradation of memories that may be concomitant with neuronal death and synaptic pruning, as many of these network level phenonemana can be re-construed as network parameters: for example neuronal death relates to synaptic count and neuron count.

+/*It is the authors view, that the fast algorithm described above is functionally similar to the RecurrenceAnalysis approach, and that it leads to a faster and more interprebable network transition matrices.*/

+//=== Intended caption for spike2vec document.
+//or finite observations are novel network states, or repeating states.

+//Whatever the case, state, or state transition, detecting periods of repeating patterns in a fast and scalable way, still bolsters the attractor network view of the brain.
+//The algorithm may also be helpful for feature reconstruction in Neuromorphic Data sets from event based cameras.

+/*
+Re-occurance analysis did

+#TODO quantify the complexity of state transition matrices with the non reoccuring states included, as this may give us insight about, information in the brain at a different time scale.

+ state transition networks

+Delay Embeddings can

+//dynamic systems view of the brain @scholarpedia attractor_network. caused by the network transitioning to familiar states, */

+// each of the vector space are labelled as reoccuring.

 //7.
 Unsupervised clustering is applied to the matrix across columns to find .
 = Methodological Framework